-Standard Evidence as at March 2024 E The financial management style of the authority supports financial sustainability The Financial Regulations and Standing Orders on Procurement and Contracts set out the framework for financial accountability.
-The Medium-Term Financial Strategy (MTFS) forms part of the annual budget process and the capital strategy and five-year capital programme also drives the Council's strategic capital investment ambition to support the sustainable long-term delivery of services.
+Standard Evidence as at March 2025 E The financial management style of the authority supports financial • The Financial Regulations and Standing Orders on Procurement and Contracts set out the framework for financial accountability. sustainability • • • • • The Medium-Term Financial Strategy (MTFS) forms part of the annual budget process and the capital strategy and five-year capital programme also drives the Council's strategic capital investment ambition to support the sustainable long-term delivery of services.
 The budget planning and MTFS process is led by ELT and reflects the current business plans.
-Directors are responsible for delivering their business plans with the budget set by the Council in February.
-The Section 151 officer meets monthly with each Director to keep abreast of financial challenges affecting services and a joint approach to managing such challenges is adopted.
+Executive Directors are responsible for delivering their business plans with the budget set by the Council in February.
+The Section 151 officer meets monthly with each Executive Director to keep abreast of financial challenges affecting services and a joint approach to managing such challenges is adopted.
 The efficiency, equity and effectiveness of each service is considered as part of this process.
-Children's Services and Fire and Rescue are on a continuing improvement journey to ensure the services are effective and efficient.
+Children's Services are on a continuing improvement journey to ensure the services are effective and efficient.
 A two-year improvement programme for Adult Services started in 2023.
 Budget managers have the opportunity to attend budget training courses to understand their responsibilities to comply with the financial management regulations, contract standing orders and procurement procedures.
 Strategic Business Partners sit with their respective services and leadership teams to support operational and strategic plans.
 CIPFA was invited to review the financial style of the council in the autumns of 2019.
 The recommendations of that review were accepted and implemented.

-Standard Evidence as at March 2024 F The authority has carried out a credible and transparent financial resilience assessment The budget process considers the potential pressures impacting the Council finances for increased demand, increased costs, change to national policies (eg Adult Social Care Reform, Education White Paper, Statutory Override for Dedicated Schools Grant (DSG) deficits) as well as local context.
-It also reviews the undelivered savings from previous years and builds the savings back into the budget if there is no prospect of them being realised.
-The budget principles followed as part of the budget setting process states that we will not use reserves to balance the budget and any necessary use of reserves in previous years need to be repaid.
-The MTFS, which includes full details of the Council's financial risks and their likelihood of impact, is reviewed regularly and managed through the Council's budget process and Reserves Strategy.
-The CIPFA financial resilience index is reviewed each year to identify funding and flag any risks.
-The index applies fifteen measures, including areas such as reserves, flexibility with budget and reliance on different funding sources, including fees and charges.
-It compares the outcome for each authority to peer groups.
-The latest published index was for 2022/23 and showed the County Council had good resilience in terms of a reasonable level of overall reserves (earmarked and general reserves).
-The Section 25 statement included in the Budget Report examines the level of reserves available and determines its adequacy to meet pressures arising from unforeseen events.
-G The authority understands its prospects for financial sustainability in the longer term and has reported this clearly to members The MTFS is included in the annual budget, with Cabinet updates and Member Day events focused on it, including the importance of reserves.
+Standard Evidence as at March 2025 F The authority has carried out a credible and transparent financial resilience assessment • The budget process considers the potential pressures impacting the Council finances for increased demand including within adults' and children's social care, increased costs, change to national policies (e.g. Adult Social Care Reform, Education White Paper, Statutory Override for Dedicated Schools Grant (DSG) deficits, Devolution and Local Government Reorganisation) as well as local context.
+It also reviews the undelivered savings from previous years and builds the savings back into the budget if there is no prospect of them being realised. • The Reserves Strategy is reviewed and reported through the MTFS process.
+The level of reserves remain under review throughout the year, both through the budget process and the quarterly monitoring.
+The budget principles followed as part of the budget setting process states that we will not use reserves to balance the budget and any necessary use of reserves in previous years need to be repaid. • The MTFS, which includes full details of the Council's financial risks and their likelihood of impact, is reviewed regularly and managed through the Council's budget process.
+G The authority understands its prospects for financial sustainability in the longer term and has reported this clearly to members • The MTFS is included in the annual budget, with Cabinet updates and Member Day events focused on it, including the importance of reserves.
 Financial sustainability is also covered in the quarterly PRR presented to Cabinet and Performance and Finance Scrutiny Committee.
-This report reviews progress against the Council Plan, including KPIs alongside the projected financial outturn.
-Various scenarios are considered and there remains significant uncertainty in the medium and longer term as a result of economic conditions, demands pressures, the end of the statutory override on DSG deficit and any potential government policy changes (such as Adult Social Care Reform and future funding).
+This report reviews progress against the Council Plan, including KPIs alongside the projected financial outturn. • Various scenarios are considered and there remains significant uncertainty in the medium and longer term as a result of economic conditions, demands pressures, the end of the statutory override on DSG deficit and any potential government policy changes (such as Local Authority Funding Reform and future funding). • The impact of Devolution and Local Government Reorganisation will be kept under review and reported to members as appropriate.